riot-ci/RIOT/pkg/nimble/README.ipv6-over-ble.md

     [ 1] state: 0x8000 - unused
     [ 2] state: 0x8000 - unused

-Once this if working, you need to tell the node to accept incoming connections and start advertising itself:
+Once this is working, you need to tell the node to accept incoming connections and start advertising itself:

     ble adv